Not yet another massage chair?

 Air Massage System

-Most of budget massage chairs don’t even provide this option, which is a big plus for iDeal chair.
+Most of budget massage chairs don’t even provide this option, which is a big plus for iDeal chairs.

 What’s more, there are two intensity levels when in air massage mode, which you can adjust via the control panel.